The Taliban is retaking Afghanistan. Here’s how the Islamist group rebuilt and what it wants.

 He continued: “They don’t want a parliament.
 They don’t want electoral politics.
 They have an emir and they have a council of mullahs, and that’s the vision they see as best for Islam.”

-There does not seem to be a single leader of the Taliban, but the group seems to have several main leaders.
+There does not seem to be a single leader of the Taliban, but the group appears to have several main leaders.

 Whether life under Taliban rule will be the same as it once was remains unclear.
-There’s little doubt that the group wants to confine women to their homes, end mixed-gender education and bring back a society with Islamic law at the center.
+There’s little doubt that the group wants to confine women to their homes, end mixed-gender education and bring back a society with Islamic law at its center.

 But a civil society has burgeoned in the past two decades that didn’t exist before.
 Women have assumed public positions not just in Kabul but also in smaller cities.
 Cellphones and social media are common.
 Experts questioned whether the Taliban would be able to govern a population that has changed.